nabeelvalley/docs/content/pages/docs/ibm-cloud/publishingappcf.md

+---
-# Publish an App to CF
+title: Publish an App to CF
+---

 Every app to be published requires a `manifest.yml` file that defines some specifications for the app.
 An example of this can be seen below: